The evolution of the database administrator role with AWS

 Official AWS training courses offered by Trainocate Malaysia are designed to help individuals acquire the necessary cloud computing skills through practical exercises facilitated by AWS experts and are delivered by accredited Amazon Authorized Instructors (AAIs).
 These classes are conducted live and feature a blend of presentations, discussions, and hands-on labs.

-AWS Classroom Training helps improve productivity, employee satisfaction, and talent retention—while also enabling you to derive a greater return on your database and training investments and prepares learners to take any of the 12 available AWS certiications.
+AWS Classroom Training helps improve productivity, employee satisfaction, and talent retention—while also enabling you to derive a greater return on your database and training investments and prepares learners to take any of the 12 available AWS certifications.
 With training available in public and private settings, in convenient virtual classrooms and in person, and spanning a wide range of topics and all skill levels, AWS Classroom Training offers something for every team at every organization.

 Start your journey today—and discover how far your teams can go with official AWS Training delivered by expert AWS Authorized Instructors.